near/NEPs/specs/Standards/Tokens/FungibleToken.md

 /// `new_owner_id`.
 /// Act the same was as `transfer_from` with `owner_id` equal to the caller of the contract
 /// (`predecessor_id`).
+/// Requirements:
+/// * Caller of the method has to attach deposit enough to cover storage difference at the
+///   fixed storage price defined in the contract.
+#[payable]
 pub fn transfer(&mut self, new_owner_id: AccountId, amount: U128);

 /****************/